albertattard/spring-boot-camp/docs/01-primer/03-demo/08-dockerize.md

    7 actionable tasks: 7 executed
    ```

-1. Build the image using the Gradle `bootBuildImage`
+1. Build the image using the Gradle `bootBuildImage` task

    ```bash
    $ ./gradlew bootBuildImage --imageName=contact-us:local
    ```

-   The first time we build the image may take up to two minutes, but subsequent runs are much faster.
+   The first time we build the image may take a couple of minutes, but subsequent runs are much faster.

    ```bash
    ...